Jump scare: In video games

-One of the earliest games to have a jump scare was Atari's 1985 Rescue On Fractalus, where the rescued astronaut may be a disguised alien and suddenly appears at the cockpit window, breaking it to gain entry and kill the player.

 Resident Evil is often cited as an early video game to use jump scares.
 The player, during the course of the game, walks through a hallway where the music begins to lower.
 About halfway through the hall, zombie dogs will suddenly leap through the windows and the music will peak in volume and intensity.
+However, the earliest known instance of a video game jump scare is in the 1985 Lucasfilm game Rescue on Fractalus!, wherein while the player is saving stranded humans on a hostile world, sometimes a supposed evacuee approaching the player's ship turns out to be a hostile alien who jumps on the ship's windscreen.

-The video game Daylight was described as being a "vehicle for jump scares", and though reviewers praised its successful use of jump scares, they commented that as the game wore on jump scares alone weren't a sufficient tool for scaring players.
+The video game Daylight was described as being a "vehicle for jump scares", and though reviewers praised its successful use of jump scares, they commented that, as the game wore on, jump scares alone were not a sufficient tool for scaring players.

-The 2014 video game franchise Five Nights at Freddy's was described as "perfect for live streaming" in part due to its use of jump scares.
-It is also credited with popularizing the term jumpscare.
+The 2014 video game franchise Five Nights at Freddy's was described as "perfect for live streaming" due in part to its use of jump scares.

 In advertising

+Below are examples of jumpscares in video advertising: